palixir/wobe/packages/wobe-documentation/index.md

 features:
     - icon: '🧩'
       title: Simple & Easy to use
-      details: Wobe respects the standard and provide a large ecosystem.
+      details: Wobe respects the standard and provides a large ecosystem.
     - icon: '🚀'
       title: Fast & Lightweight
-      details: Wobe is one of the fastest web framework on Bun, and he has 0 dependencies.
+      details: Wobe is one of the fastest web framework on Bun, and it has 0 dependencies.
     - icon: '🔧'
       title: Multi-runtime
-      details: Wobe support Node.js and Bun runtime.
+      details: Wobe supports Node.js and Bun runtime.
     - icon: '🔌'
       title: Easy to extend
-      details: Wobe has an easy to use plugin system that allow to extend for all your personnal use cases.
+      details: Wobe has an easy-to-use plugin system that allows extending for all your personal use cases.
 ---